adammathes/neko/README.md

 ### Get dependencies

-    $ cd $HOME/go/src/github.com/adammathes/neko
+    $ cd $GOPATH/src/github.com/adammathes/neko
     $ make deps

-    OR
+or...

-    $ go get [each dependency listed in the Makefile you ignored]
+    $ go get [each dependency listed in the handy Makefile you just ignored]

 ### Build

+    $ cd $GOPATH/src/github.com/adammathes/neko
+    $ go build
     $ go build cmd/nekoweb
     $ go build cmd/nekocrawl

 This should create "nekoweb" and "nekocrawl" binaries because command line flags are annoying.

+Also there's a Makefile there so a simple "make" should work.
+Maybe?
+Makefiles are weird and not really go-ish and not well tested.

 ### Create MySQL table and user